neel216/resume_analyzer/README.md

     c. **ALL OPERATING SYSTEMS**: If you are prompted in the installer, **make sure you check 'Add Python to PATH' and 'Allow Python to bypass the maximum PATH        character limit'**
 2. Download the files from this repository by clicking the green `Clone or Download` button in the top right of this page and select          `Download ZIP`.
 3. Unzip the folder
-    a. __Windows__: Right click the zipped resume reviewer folder and select 'Extract All'.
+    a. __Windows__: Right click the zipped Resume Analyzer folder and select 'Extract All'.
 This will create an unzipped folder for you to        access.
-    b. __macOS__: Open the zipped resume reviewer folder, macOS will automatically create an unzipped folder.
+    b. __macOS__: Open the zipped Resume Analyzer folder, macOS will automatically create an unzipped folder.
 Open the unzipped folder.
-    c. **ALL OPERATING SYSTEMS**: Move the unzipped resume reviewer folder into a place where you will remember it.
+    c. **ALL OPERATING SYSTEMS**: Move the unzipped Resume Analyzer folder to a place where you will remember it.
 4. Add any resumes to be reviewed into the `resumes` folder.
 The program will only detect resumes if they are inside this folder.
 5. Run the reviewer
     a. __Windows__: Double click the `reviewer.bat` file to run the resume reviewer.
 Windows may prevent you from running it, click 'More Info' then 'Run Anyway' to bypass the message.
 When you want to run the reviewer, this is the only file you will have to run.
     b. __macOS__: Hold the 'control' key and click the `reviewer.command` file, then click 'Open' in the menu and 'Open' in the pop-up window to run the resume reviewer.
 The program will ask for your password the first time you run it (*your password will not show up when you type it in; this is normal.
 Just type in your password and hit 'Enter'*).
 When you want to run the reviewer, this is the only file you will have to run.
 During installation, a new window may pop up.
-Wait for the installation from the original window to stop, then you will be able to close both windows and begin using the reviewer after adding resumes to the 'resume' folder and running the `reviewer.command` file again.
+Wait for the installation from the original window to stop, then you will be able to close both windows and begin using the reviewer after you add the resumes you want to be reviewed to the 'resume' folder and run the `reviewer.command` file again.

 ### Usage
 __Windows__: Move any resumes to be reviewed into the 'resumes' folder.
 Double click the `reviewer.bat` file to run the reviewer.
 There should not be a Windows prevention window this time.